 The biggest misconception that I see about how all of this works, is that many of my clients believe their bills are being paid as they are treating.
 This misconception is created, I believe, by how health insurance and PIP insurance operate.
 With those two types of insurance, bills are submitted in a timely fashion and then paid within some reasonable amount of time (at least in a perfect world).
 However, with a personal injury claim (at least one in which the client does not have health insurance), bills are not constantly being paid by an insurer as the case proceeds.
 Instead, there is one final settlement with the insurance company that is meant to satisfy all outstanding medical bills, future medical bills, lost wages, loss of future earning capacity, and any other components of a Plaintiff’s claim.

 Allowing medical bills to pile up unpaid can be daunting for some people, but it’s important to realize that the ultimate outcome should be more than enough to satisfy their medical bills (assuming the case is legitimate).

-If you were injured in a Florida car accident and have questions about the nature of your rights, contact the Dolman Law Group, the premier personal injury lawyers in the greater Tampa Bay area.
+If you were injured in a Florida car accident and have questions about the nature of your rights, contact the Sibley Dolman Gipe Accident Injury Lawyers, PA, the premier personal injury lawyers in the greater Tampa Bay area.
 We can advise you as to what steps you need to take after an accident under Florida law.
 Contact us today online or at (727) 451-6900 for a free, no-risk consultation.